mitsuhiko/minijinja/minijinja-autoreload/README.md

 let tmpl = env.get_template("index.html")?;
 ```

+For an example have a look at the [autoreload example](https://github.com/mitsuhiko/minijinja/tree/main/examples/autoreload).

 ## Sponsor

 If you like the project and find it useful you can [become a